petuum-inc/poseidon-release/Quick_Tutorial.md

 First, make sure you have Poseidon successfully installed in your cluster.
 Follow the [User Installation](http://poseidon-release.readthedocs.io/en/latest/User_Installation/#cluster-installation) section for instruction.

-Now, suppose you have Poseidon installed at "/usr/local/lib/python2.7/dist-packages/tensorflow", we will call it `$POSEIDON_HOME` below.(Here we keep the namespace `tensorflow` to minimize the high-level modification effort.)
-The main entry to run Poseidon tasks is `$POSEIDON_HOME/psd_run`.
+Now, suppose you have Poseidon installed at `/usr/local/lib/python2.7/dist-packages/tensorflow`, we will call it `$POSEIDON_HOME` below.(Here we keep the namespace `tensorflow` to minimize the modification effort.)
+The main entry to run Poseidon tasks is `psd_run`.
 ```
 Usage:
   psd_run options args